Freelance Journalist & Broadcaster

 - Author of 39 travel guidebooks

-- Holds Fellowship from the Royal Geographical Society
+- Holds a Fellowship from the Royal Geographical Society

-- Written on worldwide travel for over thirty years
+- Written on worldwide travel for thirty seven years

 - Travelled to over 140 countries on all continents

-- Winner of ‘Best Destination Feature on France‘ 2015 by French Tourist Board
+- Winner of ‘Best Destination Feature on France‘ in 2015 from the French Tourist Board

 Following a Masters degree in English at Edinburgh University, and coming ‘Top Student of the Year’ in a subsequent ‘Communication Studies’ diploma, Katie identified a market in travel writing and set off round Europe with a backpack for 18 months, travelling to 26 countries in Europe and North Africa.

 Three months after returning she had a contract from Penguin Books and was writing her first book, the award-winning best-seller ‘Europe by Train’.

-Within a year, it was dubbed ‘The Inter Railer’s Bible’ and was in the Top Ten Best Selling non-fiction books in the UK, and was translated into five languages.
+Within a year, it was dubbed ‘The Inter Railer’s Bible’ and was in the Top Ten Best Selling non-fiction books in the UK, and went on to be translated into five languages.
 She continued to research and write guidebooks for the next 25 years, going on to publish a further 38 titles.

-She also worked as Travel Editor for HarperCollins Publishers .
+She also worked as Travel Editor on guidebooks for HarperCollins Publishers .

-As a resident ‘travel expert’ BBC radio and national TV Presenting on travel programmes followed , seeing Katie working on travel classics such as ITV’s ‘Wish You Were Here’ and devising, writing scripts for, and lead-presenting ITV in Scotland’s BAFTA-nominated travel series ‘Scottish Passport’.
+As a resident ‘travel expert’ on BBC radio and national TV, presenting travel programmes followed in the career path, seeing Katie working on travel classics such as ITV’s ‘Wish You Were Here’ and devising the concept of; writing scripts for, and lead-presenting in ITV Scotland’s BAFTA-nominated travel series ‘Scottish Passport’.